ulule/developers.ulule.com/content/reference/user.md

 ## Offboard team member

 Offboard the user with the given id.
+This endpoint is only accessible to staff.

 {{% http method="post" %}}/v1/users/:id/offboard{{% /http %}}